Who We Are Pdf

 - U.S. Department of Agriculture, Natural Resources Conservation Service (NRCS)

-David Brass of Jefferson County represents the New York State Grange.
+David Brass of Rodman, Jefferson County represents the New York State Grange.
 An active Grange member for over 40 years, David has served as Grange Master of Adams Center since 1999 and as Deputy State Master from 2004-07.
 He became the Special Deputy Statewide in 2007.
-David and his wife, Geraldine, have been farming for over 19 years.
-They owned and operated a 134 acre Dairy Farm for four years before transitioning to a sheep and heifer farm in 1991.
+David and his wife, Geraldine, have farmed for many years, having owned and operated a 134 acre dairy farm before transitioning to a sheep and heifer farm.
 David has been on the Board of Directors for the Jefferson County Soil and Water Conservation District since 2002.
-He worked with the District for over seven years installing numerous conservation practices on his farm to protect water quality and enhance natural resources.
-Over the years David has attended several agricultural and water quality related trainings and events including New York Association of Conservation Districts’ Annual Meetings and national conferences.
+He has worked with the District for many years installing numerous conservation practices on his farm to protect water quality and enhance natural resources.
+Over the years David has attended several agricultural and water quality related trainings and events.
 His extensive background in water quality includes holding a Class A License for bacteriological and chemical water testing for 14 years and serving as water treatment plant operator for the Village of Chaumont for over a decade.
-David has also been a New York Farm Bureau member since 1995.

 College of Agriculture and Life Sciences at Cornell University